Sexuality and Lovecraft

 Lovecraft’s work has a distinct absence of overt sexuality.
 While Lovecraft’s stories contain some deviant sexual behaviors, nothing is ever depicted in detail.
 However, modern authors and filmmakers seem unable to make a film without inserting (sometimes graphic) sex into the script.
 Why is that?
 Is it just the tentacles? or Is it something deeper?
 Downum, Joshi, Peterson, Cook, Smiley

-Amanda Downum is the author the Necromancer Chronicles, published by Orbit Books, and Dreams of Shreds & Tatters, from Solaris.
-Her short fiction has appeared in Strange Horizons and Weird Tales, and is forthcoming in Dreams From The Witch House and The Mammoth Book of Cthulhu.
-She lives in Austin, TX, but one day she will return to the sea.
+Amanda Downum is the author of the Necromancer Chronicles, Dreams of Shreds & Tatters, and The Poison Court.
+Her short fiction has appeared in Realms of Fantasy, Strange Horizons, and Weird Tales, and in the anthologies Lovecraft Unbound and Dreams From the Witch House.
+Unsatisfied with only writing about necromancy, she recently began a new career as a mortician.
+She lives in Austin, Texas for the time being.

 S. T. Joshi is the author of such critical studies as The Weird Tale (Univ. of Texas Press, 1990), H. P. Lovecraft: The Decline of the West (Starmont House, 1990), The Modern Weird Tale (McFarland, 2001), and Unutterable Horror: A History of Supernatural Fiction (PS Publishing, 2012).
 He has edited a corrected edition of H. P. Lovecraft’s fiction (Collected Fiction: A Variorum Edition [Hippocampus Press, 2015–16]) as well as The Ancient Track: Complete Poetical Works (Night Shade Books, 2001; rev. ed.
 Hippocampus Press, 2013) and Collected Essays (Hippocampus Press, 2004–06; 5 vols.).
 He has prepared three annotated editions of Lovecraft’s tales for Penguin (1999–2004).
 His exhaustive biography, H. P. Lovecraft: A Life (Necronomicon Press, 1996), won the British Fantasy Award and the Bram Stoker Award; a revised and expanded edition has appeared as I Am Providence: The Life and Times of H. P. Lovecraft (Hippocampus Press, 2010).